9dmx/insta-duddle/README.md

 | **SPACE** | Pause/Resume drawing |

 ## Troubleshooting

+**BlueStack Integration**
+- Download and install [BlueStack](https://www.bluestacks.com/) for Android app emulation
+- This app can automate drawing on any application running in BlueStack
+- Ensure BlueStack window is active before starting the drawing process
+- Calibrate canvas coordinates within the BlueStack window

 **Icons not found?**
 - Ensure all `.png` files are in the same directory as `main.py`